lwmqn/smartobject/README.md

 <a name="API_smartobject"></a>
 ### new SmartObject([hal][, setup])
 Create an instance of SmartObject class.
 This document will use `so` to indicate this kind of instance.

 A `so` can hold many _IPSO Objects_ in it.
-The `so` instance has an accessible but un-enumerable boolean property `'ipsoOnly'` to tell whether this `so` only accepts IPSO-defined `oid` and `rid`.
+The `so` instance has an accessible but un-enumerable boolean property `'ipsoOnly'` to tell if this `so` only accepts IPSO-defined `oid`s and `rid`s.
 Default value for `so.ipsoOnly` is `false`.
 You can set it to `true` in the `setup` function.

+If `so.ipsoOnly == true`, then the given `oid` must be an IPSO-defined Object Id, `iid` must be a number, and all Resource Ids within `resrcs` must be IPSO-defined Resource Ids, or `so.init()` will throw Errors.

 **Arguments:**

 1. `hal` (_Object_): Optional.
 A component or controller of the hardware abstraction layer.
-It will be assigned to `this.hal` at creation of a SmartObject instance.
-Noted that `this.hal` is accessible but not enumerable.
+It will be assigned to `this.hal` at creation of a `so`.
+Noted that `so.hal` is accessible but un-enumerable.
 2. `setup` (_Function_): Optional.
-A setup function to do some initializing work if given, for example, setting gpio direction.
-In this function, `this` will be bound to the `so` instance, thus you can use `this.hal` to access your hardware.
+A setup function allows you to do some initializing work, for example, setting gpio direction.
+In this function, `this` will be bound to the `so` instance itself, thus you can use `this.hal` to access your hardware.

 **Returns:**